 - 1.1.
-Pre-service Teacher Education : Meaning, nature and scope - 1.2.
-Need, objectives and structure of pre-service teacher education at elementary, secondary and higher secondary levels, modes of pre-service teacher education (Face-to-face, distance, on-line and mixed) - 1.3.
-Components of Pre-service Teacher Education : Foundation courses, subject specialization and pedagogy, special fields, school-based practicum and internship
+Pre-service Teacher Education: Meaning, nature and scope - 1.2.
+Need, objectives and structure of pre-service teacher education at elementary, secondary and higher secondary levels; Organisation of pre-service teacher education through different modes (face-to-face, distance, on-line and mixed), their advantages and limitations - 1.3.
+Components of Pre-service Teacher Education: Foundation courses, subject specialization and pedagogy, special fields, school-based practicum and internship

 - 2.1.
 In-service Teacher Education: Concept, need for continuing professional development of teachers areas of professional development and process of in-service teacher education programme: Orientation programmes, refresher courses, workshops, seminars and conferences (their meaning and objectives) - 2.2.
-Structure of In-service Teacher Education: Tehsil, district, state, regional and national level agencies and institution - 2.3.
-Modes of in-service teacher education (Face-to face, distance mode, on-line and mixed mode)
+Structure of In-service Teacher Education: Tehsil, district, state, regional and national level agencies and institution

+2.3.
+Organisation of in-service teacher education through different modes (Face-to face, distance mode, on-line and mixed mode), their advantages and limitations

 - 3.1.
-Designing an In-service Teacher Education Programme : Steps and guidelines assessment of training needs, formulation of training curriculum and preparation of course material - 3.2.
-Organising an In-service Teacher Education Programme : Common problems faced by teacher educators, guidelines for communication, making arrangements, preparation, facilitating participation, evaluation and collecting feedback - 3.3.
+Designing an In-service Teacher Education Programme: Steps and guidelines assessment of training needs, formulation of training curriculum and preparation of course material - 3.2.
+Issues in In-service Teacher Education Programme: Common problems faced by teacher educators, guidelines for communication, making arrangements, preparation, facilitating participation, evaluation and collecting feedback - 3.3.
 Qualities and characteristics of an effective in-service teacher educator